 ✓ Loan Against Property from ₹2 Lakhs to ₹15 Cr ✓ Multiple Lending Partners ✓ Interest Rates Starting @ 9.24% Apply Now

-1. Tax Benefit Under Section 37(1) for LAP
+1. Tax Benefit Under Section 37(1)

 Section 37(1) of the Income Tax Act, 1961, does not permit you to claim tax deductions for repaying your Loan Against Property directly.
-You can only enjoy tax benefits on loan against property payments if you satisfy the certain criteria, which are:
+You can only enjoy tax benefits on loan against property if you satisfy the certain criteria, which are:

 • That expense should not be covered under Sections 30-36 of the same, such as the cost of advertisement